billstclair/elm-crypto-string/README.md

     import Crypto.Strings exposing (decrypt, encrypt)
     import Random exposing (Seed, initialSeed)

-    {-| In a real app,
-    you would get the time and initialize this in your update function.
-    And you would save the `Seed` resulting from a call to `doEncrypt` for the next one.
-    -}
-    time : Int
-    time =
-        0

     {-| In a real app, this would be user input
     -}
     passphrase : String
     passphrase =
         "My mother's maiden name."

+    {-| In real code, you'd pass in a seed created from a time, not a time.
+    -}
     doEncrypt : Int -> String -> Result String ( String, Seed )
     doEncrypt time plaintext =
         encrypt (initialSeed time) passphrase plaintext